cjennison/re-employ-api/README.md

 # Jobs APIs
 ### Github Jobs (Tech Jobs) https://jobs.github.com/api
 ### USA Jobs (Government Jobs) https://search.gov/developer/jobs.html
+Get a key at https://developer.usajobs.gov/APIRequest/Index
+# Auth
+For Auth we are using OKTA.
+Sign up at https://www.okta.com/.
+In the developer dashboard select API and create a new token.
+Use this token in the `okta.json`.

 # Developer Help
 **I'm bad at CRON what do I do?**